Aslemammad/contextism/README.md

 You can support me and my projects with [Open Collecive](https://opencollective.com/contextism).

 ## Contribution
-I'm developer, not a perfect person, so I make much mistakes, it means that be free to create issues and then PRs.
+I'm developer, not a perfect person, so I make many mistakes, it means that be free to create issues and then PRs.
 <br>
 ## Thanks ❤️